echo4eva/necoconeco/README.md

 # Necoconeco

-Necoconeco is a distributed file synchronization system for markdown files, using RabbitMQ for real-time messaging and HTTP for file operations.
-The system consists of a file server and multiple clients that can sync files in real-time.
+Necoconeco is a distributed file synchronization system for markdown files inspired by Obsidian Sync, using RabbitMQ for real-time messaging and HTTP for file operations.
+The system consists of a file server and multiple clients that can sync and modify files in real-time.

+This project was developed as an educational vehicle to explore distributed systems, concurrency, and message queues.
+This tool is not intended for production use.

-## Build and Development Commands
+## Build, Setup, and Development Commands

 ### Building the Applications